EelcoKoster/ReverseProxySiteExtension/README.md

   </rules>
  </rewrite>
 ```
-This rule must be put in the web.config file within the <system.webServer> tag.
+This rule must be placed in the web.config file within the &lt;system.webServer&gt; tag.
 With this rule you create a virtual folder in your site, and the content will be pulled from the external site.
-The advantage of this rule is that the client will not be redirected and thinks the content is from your site.
+The client will not be redirected and thinks the content is from your site.
-This comes in handy to overcome CORS problems with javascript files from different domains of if you would like to combine multiple sites under one domain.
+This comes in handy to overcome CORS problems with javascript files from different domains or if you would like to combine multiple sites under one domain.

 ### Example 2: Use a blob storage account for your static content
 ```